8 Best Legal Case Management Software Tools for Law Firms

 • Limited flexibility for non-PI firms

 CosmoLex is a standout for firms that want an all-in-one case and accounting system.
 It handles trust accounting, billing, and general ledger without requiring QuickBooks.
+This makes it a cost-effective option for small to mid-sized firms that want to simplify their tech stack.

 Key Features: